 A percentage of your pay is put into the pension scheme automatically every payday.

-In most cases, your employer and the government also add money into the pension scheme for you, and you get tax relief from the government.
+In most cases, your employer also adds money into the pension scheme for you, and you get tax relief from the government.

 If the amount of money you’ve saved is quite small, you may be able to take it all as a lump sum.
 25% is tax free but you’ll have to pay Income Tax on the rest.